Banff Centre has suspended all scheduled programs and events on campus until September. We will not be accepting applications during this time.

 The Adventure Filmmakers Masterclass builds on the ideas presented in the Adventure Filmmakers Workshop.
 The program will help participants build confidence in their skills, re-energize their creative drive, and answer the inevitable questions that arise as we sink our teeth into the real work of making a film.

 This masterclass provides an opportunity to cross-pollinate with peers and get inspired by world leading creatives who will provide invaluable top-end insight.
-With on-location adventure sports elements, we will examine the worlds of the vertical camera and white water, and help develop the necessary skills to operate within these environments with high-grade equipment.
+With on-location adventure sports elements; we will examine the worlds of the vertical camera, environmental landscape and adventure wilderness, and help develop the necessary skills to operate within these environments with high-grade equipment.

 Who should apply?